prot0ndev/YouTube-Music-Downloader/README.md

-# 🎵 YouTube Music Downloader - Modern UI
+# 🎵 YouTube Music Downloader

 A sleek, modern YouTube music downloader with a beautiful fluent design interface.
 Download individual songs or entire playlists with an intuitive, user-friendly experience.